cruxprotocol/handbook/README.md

 We need to insulate the User from these implementation details if we want mass adoption.
 CRUX is the layer which aims to push these responsibilities of consistency, and reliability onto the CRUX protocol.

 As members of the Blockchain ecosystem we need to make sure we are communicating to our Users in a language that they understand.

-As a young fast growing ecosystem, there are many different use cases that a multitude of talented teams is trying to solve in their own way.
-As a result there are many Blockchains and many cryptocurrencies many with their own unique architecture, strengths and weaknesses.
+As a young fast growing ecosystem, there are many different use cases that many talented teams across the world are trying to solve in their own way.
+As a result there are many Blockchains and many cryptocurrencies many with their own unique architectures, strengths and weaknesses.
 We believe this will continue to be the case as the industry finds its feet.
 This diversity exacerbates the cognitive load a User needs to go through when introduced to new cryptocurrencies.

-#### Scenario 2 - Interactions with Applications
+#### 2.2.2 Scenario 2 - Interactions with Applications

 Lets try to understand the user experience when a User tries to use Services & Applications in the Blockchain ecosystem.

 ![Problem2](https://s3-ap-southeast-1.amazonaws.com/files.coinswitch.co/cruxpay/handbook_images/problem2.png)

-The primary mental shift Users are expected to undergo has to do with Private Key management.
-The concept of a Private Key is very powerful yet very dangerous if not handled correctly.
-Which is why this responsibility is delegated to Wallets.
-The primary responsibility of a Wallet is to keep Private Keys secure.

-The Wallet ecosystem has matured to a point that individual Wallets by themselves are able to give a good user experience by abstracting out the security of private keys into common well understood UX patterns.
-Today's wallets are reasonably easy to explain and understand.

-But a large chunk of a User's interaction with Wallets happens in context of an **Application**.
+A large chunk of a User's interaction with Wallets happens in context of an **Application**.
 Such as
 - A User trying to exchange cryptocurrencies
 - A User playing a game dApp
 - A User buying goods from a marketplace with cryptocurrencies

 These Applications need to interact with the Blockchain via the User's Wallet.
 The problem is, how does the Application 'talk' to the Wallet?

 - The most basic way of doing this is manually.
 Which means, offloading the burden onto the User.
 For example, while buy a TShirt, I may have to manually enter the exact amount & address I need to pay in my wallet.
-Payment gateways may not accept payments if they're not exact.
+Payment gateways may not accept payments if the amount is not exact.
-- Scanning a QR Code - this is possible only if the Wallet device has a camera **plus** the wallet and application are on 2 different devices.
+- Scanning a QR Code - this is possible only if the Wallet device has a camera *and* if the wallet and application are on 2 different devices.
 This prevents a fluid experience for Users since their options are always limited.
 - More sophisticated interactions which require smart contract function calls require a special Wallet as a browser extension to bridge the gap.
+Or a specific App.
 This introduces more complications in the User flow.
-This forces Users to store cryptocurrencies in several different wallets on different platforms depending on the application.
+This forces Users to store cryptocurrencies in several different wallets on different platforms depending on the application. eg MetaMask, TronLink.

-## Solution
+## 3 Solution

 This identity is used in two distinct protocols - the CRUXPay Protocol & the CRUXGateway Protocol.
 CRUXPay tackles the problem of easy human readable identifiers for cryptocurrency addresses.